2b3ez/FileManager4TinyMCE/readme.txt

  });

 P.S.: If you not view the preview images remember to set the thumbs folder in plugin/filemanager/thumbs with write permits.
+If you update from previous version delete the contents of thumbs folder.

 USING AS STAND-ALONE FILEMANAGER